Looking for advice on how to spend Valentine’s Day alone?

 Blush pink and millennial pink are extremely popular right now, so if you want to join in on this trend, post-Valentine’s Day may be your chance.

-Learn How to Embrace Being Single Any Day by Loving Yourself
+Embrace Being Single Any Day by Loving Yourself

 A lot of what makes Valentine’s Day difficult for people is that they don’t recognize their own worth as a single, beautiful human being.
 You have to eliminate that stigma that you are only as valuable as your relationship status.